psrc/trends-airports/README.md

 - These files will read and compile a specific dataset for all available years
   - `airports_faa.Rmd` reads from Elmer
   - `airports_seatac.Rmd` currently reads from the Y: drive.
 It will transition to read from Elmer soon.
-- The option to export formatted data to excel lives in a code chunk.
-Subject to change.
-Stay tuned.
-  - Edit the `outdir` setting